tihomirpetrov/taskmanager/README.md

 ![Task Manager Screenshot](img.png)

-**TaskManager** is a lightweight task management web application built with [Angular](https://angular.io/) and [Angular Material](https://material.angular.io/).
-It allows users to create, edit, and delete tasks through a clean and responsive user interface.
+**TaskManager** is a single-page web application built with Angular (v19) and Angular Material.
+It delivers an intuitive, responsive interface for creating, editing, completing, and deleting tasks.
+All data is automatically persisted in your browser's localStorage to survive page reloads.

 ---

 ## 🚀 Features

-- ✅ Add new tasks
+- ✅ Add and manage tasks through a dynamic form
 - 📝 Edit existing tasks
+- 🎯 Mark tasks as complete or undo completion
-- 🗑️ Delete tasks
+- 🗑️ Remove tasks with one click
+- 💾 Automatic persistence in localStorage
-- 🎨 Clean UI with Angular Material
+- 📱 Fully responsive UI built on Angular Material
-- ⚙️ Modular architecture and maintainable codebase

 ---